 Most parents in “too nice” families are exceptional when it comes to physical caregiving.
-The house is clean, the lawn is mowed, the parents show up at events, and the family takes nice vacations together.
+The house is clean.
+The lawn is mowed.
+The parents show up at events.
+And the family takes nice vacations together.
 Scrapbooks and social media posts document wonderful images of family life and togetherness.

 If you think emotional health is a bunch of new-age crap, then please understand that emotional health is absolutely and without a doubt directly linked to physical health.
 Specifically, emotional health is directly linked to death.